 MRI’s Role as a Service Provider to its Customers and Prospective Customers

 MRI is a leading provider of hosted and non-hosted enterprise real estate management software and services.
 Through its MRI SaaS solution, MRI offers maintenance, support and other services to its customers to store, manage, and configure their and their affiliates’ and/or customers’ real estate and investment management data.
-MRI provides its MRI SaaS solution to customers located in the EU by hosting these solutions in MRI’s data centers located in the United States (US) or remotely from either the EU or the US.
-MRI provides product development services, maintenance and support, solution engineering services, professional technical services and product technical support services (collectively, the “Services”) to its hosted and non-hosted customers and prospective customers in the EU through employees who may be located in the US or the EU, or who may be present at the customer’s or prospective customer’s site in the EU.
+MRI provides its MRI SaaS solution to customers located in the EU and Switzerland by hosting these solutions in MRI’s data centers located in the United States (US) or remotely from either the EU or the US.
+MRI provides product development services, maintenance and support, solution engineering services, professional technical services and product technical support services (collectively, the “Services”) to its hosted and non-hosted customers and prospective customers in the EU and Switzerland through employees who may be located in the US or the EU, or who may be present at the customer’s or prospective customer’s site in the EU or Switzerland.

 Customers using the MRI SaaS solution are responsible for managing the data that they store at MRI’s data centers.
 These responsibilities include determining the types of information that are stored, how that information will be used, to whom it will be disclosed, and for what purposes.
 Similarly, MRI’s hosted or non-hosted customers and prospective customers who share data with MRI in connection with any of its Services are responsible for deciding which categories of data will be shared and for what purposes except as otherwise contracted by the Customer and MRI.
 When MRI processes data received from a customer or prospective customer (“Customer Data”), whether for its MRI SaaS solution or in connection with its provision of the Services, MRI does so only pursuant to the customer’s or prospective customer’s instructions, prior authorization or written agreement with MRI.